BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 * **Ease of Use** - Users do not need to manage complex aspects of the bitcoin, such as channels or liquidity, simplifying the user experience.

 * **Flexible Mint Options** - Multiple independent mints can operate, allowing users to choose mints based on their reputation, fees, and other preferences.
 This decentralization reduces reliance on a single entity.

-* **Reduced Trust Assumptions** - While users deposit funds with a mint, the design minimizes the level of trust required compared to traditional custodial wallets.
-The mint does not have access to user transaction data or balances.